ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 | Temporary `SubtreeArray` capacities | 468.2 MB |
 | Everything else combined | about 1.9 MB |

+(The rows sum to 470.1 MB, about 4 MB short of the 474.3 MB total measured on the bump-only build: the counters ran on the free-list prototype, where roughly 4.2 MB of node-record allocations were served from free lists and never advanced the bump cursor.)

 The GC question changed immediately.
 The problem was no longer “How do dead subtree nodes return arena space?”
 It was “Why do temporary child-array capacities never get reused during this one parse?”
 Same RSS graph.
 Completely